The following is a listing of research interest areas, or thrusts, for the Office of Naval Research's (ONR's) Marine Mammal & Biology (MMB) program.

 Integrated Ecosystem Research

-ONR's MMB Integrated Ecosystem Research topic seeks to understand the patterns and causes of variability in the distribution and abundance of marine mammals over space and time.
+The Office of Naval Research’s (ONR) MMB Integrated Ecosystem Research topic seeks to understand the patterns and causes of variability in the distribution and abundance of marine mammals over space and time.
 This topic often utilizes a multidisciplinary approach using tagging, visual surveys, and passive acoustics to collect baseline measures of marine mammal behaviors and distributions relative to environmental features & prey fields.
-Recent research efforts have focused on: using animal tagging and passive acoustic monitoring to study behaviors and distributions of marine mammals relative to key environmental properties (biotic and abiotic); providing a context for interpreting behavioral responses to external stimuli (i.e. anthropogenic sound); providing basic knowledge needed for predictive models of species of concern; and mapping prey in relation to physical features and marine mammal distribution.
+Recent research efforts have focused on: using animal tagging and passive acoustic monitoring to study behaviors and distributions of marine mammals relative to key environmental properties (biotic and abiotic); providing a context for interpreting behavioral responses to external stimuli (i.e. anthropogenic sound); providing basic knowledge needed for predictive models of species of concern; and mapping prey fields in relation to physical features and marine mammal distribution and behavior.

 Sensing and Tag Development

-ONR's MMB Program has a long-term interest in both the invention and early stage development of new marine mammal sensing technology with the goal of improving our understanding of the behavior, distribution, and movements of these animals.
+The Office of Naval Research’s (ONR) MMB Program has a long-term interest in both the invention and early stage development of new sensing technology with the goal of improving our understanding of the behavior, distribution, and movements of marine mammals.
 Recent advancements in sensor technology and the on-going miniaturization of electronic components offer great opportunities to increase our capacity to monitor marine mammals.
 Additionally, attaching sensors or tags to cetaceans is particularly problematic and continues to be one of the greatest technological challenges hampering research efforts.
 ONR's MMB Sensor and Tag Development topic seeks to facilitate research through the development of attachment mechanisms covering short, medium, and long-term time durations (See workshop report 2009); development of broad sensor suites into tags; and improving accessibility of sensors, tags, and attachments to the research and Navy communities.

 ONR hosted a workshop March 16-17, 2009, to discuss tag design and attachment issues with researchers, tag makers, veterinarians and the permitting agency.
 Download: Final Workshop Proceedings for the Cetacean Tag Design Workshop